section-engineering-education/engineering-education/content/articles/building-a-crud-api-dapper-aspnet-core/index.md

 ![swagger docs](/engineering-education/building-a-crud-api-dapper-aspnet-core/swagger.png)

 ### Conclusion
 This article introduced you to or gave you more insight into what Object Relational Mappers(ORMs) are and how they work.
-More specifically, it explains what Dapper is and why you would want to use it.
-We also learnt first-hand how to integrate Dapper into an ASP.NET Core API.
+More specifically, it explains what Dapper is and why you want to use it.
+We also learned first-hand how to integrate Dapper into an ASP.NET Core API.
 As a bonus, we saw how to generate the Swagger Docs for our API.
-The complete code for this article is here: [Dapper-ASP.NET-Core-TodoAPI](https://github.com/olumidayy/Dapper-ASP.NET-Core-TodoAPI).
+The complete code is here: [Dapper-ASP.NET-Core-TodoAPI](https://github.com/olumidayy/Dapper-ASP.NET-Core-TodoAPI).
 Feel free to add more features or contribute!

 ---